National Vietnam Veterans Museum: Collection

-The museum contains a large collection of items and vehicles, including a Centurion tank, a Mark V International Harvester truck and a 105mm pack howitzer.
+The museum contains a large collection of items and vehicles, including a Centurion tank, a Mark V International Harvester truck, and a 105mm pack howitzer.
 It also has a collection of aircraft from the era of the Vietnam war, including a de Havilland Canada DHC-4 Caribou transport plane, an English Electric Canberra bomber, a Westland Wessex helicopter, a Bell AH-1 Cobra helicopter gunship, Bell UH-1 Iroquois helicopter, a Bell H-13 Sioux helicopter and a Grumman S-2 Tracker anti-submarine warfare aircraft.

+History

 Founding and Origins

 The chief founder was Vietnam veteran John Methven OAM, with the support of his wife.
 In 1996, John and Krishna Methven embarked on a six-week journey around Australia, towing a trailer full of John’s Vietnam War memorabilia as a mobile museum.
 This travelling exhibit aimed to reach out to veterans and to let them know about the Vietnam Veterans Association of Australia (VVAA), which was lobbying for proper recognition and support for Vietnam vets.
 Following the success of the mobile museum tour, the Methvens settled in the Phillip Island area.
 In March 1998, a makeshift museum was set up in a garage at their San Remo home.
 This was the first Vietnam Veterans Museum open to the public.
 The small garage display struck a chord, and more veterans began donating their memorabilia, photos, and stories to the collection.
 This grassroots effort in the late 1990s established the core of the museum and demonstrated the strong desire among veterans to have a dedicated place to remember and to share their experiences.